jmjw1003/networking/0_http_client_and_server/README.md

 # Project 0: HTTP client and server
-A simple http client and server, written using Python v3.12.3 on Ubuntu 24.04
+A simple http client and server, written using Python v3.12.3 on Ubuntu 24.04.

+### Requirements (completed)
+- Create a web client that runs from the command line and makes simple http GET requests.
+- Create a web server that runs from the command line and implements GET requests.

-Restrictions - the following helper functions are forbidden:
+### Restrictions - the following helper functions are forbidden:
 - The `socket.create_connection()` function.
 - The `socket.create_server()` function.
 - Anything in the `urllib` modules.

-Extensions:
+### Extensions (completed):

 1. Modify the server to print out the IP address and port of the client that just connected to it.
 2. Modify the client to be able to send payloads.